efdevcon/DIPs/DIPs/DIP-2.md

 ## Motivation & Rationale

-Typically, conferences play music at various times including: between talks, in common areas (eg. by the food / drinks / sitting areas), and at the evening happy hours and other social events.
+Typically, conferences play music at various times including: between talks, in common areas (e.g. by the food / drinks / sitting areas), and at the evening happy hours and other social events.

 However, using music in this way poses a few problems: 1) most music cannot be